-In some countries YouGov offers you to earn some extra rewards by inviting friends to join the platform as well.
+In some countries, YouGov offers you to earn extra rewards by inviting friends to join the platform as well.
 Once you are logged in, you will see a link you can share with your friends, if this option is available in your country.

 You will, however, not get an extra reward just by inviting friends.
 If a friend joins through your invitation link, you will get paid a reward once the person has taken a certain number of surveys.

-The rewards for this will not be huge, and you can only invite people form your own country to join through this link, so it not necessarily a way to make a lot of money, but it also be nice with a little extra points into your YouGov account once in a while.
+The rewards for this will not be huge, and you can only invite people from your own country to join through this link, so it is not necessarily a way to make a lot of money, but it can also be nice with a few extra points into your YouGov account once in a while.

 So if you like what YouGov offers, then why not invite some of your friends to join as well.